StephanThierry/OpenVPNrelay/README.md

 * Enter public IP - Accept default port - Select Google DNS

 The installation will tell you where the client certificate is located.
-If you've use the default client-name it will be: `/home/ubuntu/client.ovpn`.
+For example:
-Copy that to a local .ovpn file on your workstation `MyConnection.ovpn` - one option is to show it on the screen and copy-paste it into a local file using: `cat /home/ubuntu/client.ovpn`
+`The client configuration is available in: /root/client.ovpn` Copy that to a local .ovpn file on your workstation `MyConnection.ovpn` - one option is to show it on the screen and copy-paste it into a local file using: `cat /root/client.ovpn` or use a tool like WinSCP that enables file transfer.

 **Setup iptables:**